Maildir: Technical operation

-This algorithm was criticised in 2006 by Timo Sirainen, the creator of Dovecot, as being unnecessarily complex.
+This 2003 algorithm was criticised in 2006 as being unnecessarily complex by Timo Sirainen, the creator of Dovecot.

-As of November 2018, qmail author Daniel Bernstein had made no further changes to these filename generation recommendations.
+As of November 2023, qmail author Daniel Bernstein had made no further changes to the 2003 filename generation recommendations.
 On modern POSIX systems, temporary files can be safely created with the mkstemp C library function.

 The delivery process stores the message in the maildir by creating and writing to tmp/uniquefilename, and then moving this file to new/uniquefilename.
 The moving can be done using rename, which is atomic in many systems.
 Alternatively, it can be done by hard-linking the file to new and then unlinking the file from tmp.
 Any leftover file will eventually be deleted.
 This sequence guarantees that a maildir-reading program will not see a partially written message.
 There can be multiple programs reading a maildir at the same time.
 They range from mail user agents (MUAs), which access the server's file system directly, through Internet Message Access Protocol or Post Office Protocol servers acting on behalf of remote MUAs, to utilities such as biff and rsync, which may or may not be aware of the maildir structure.
 Readers should never look in tmp.